 Contact your boss or HR before your first day back

-Finding the lactation room or building a makeshift pumping area shouldn’t fall on your shoulders on your first day back at work.
-Instead, inform your boss or HR staff about your plans to pump and what arrangements are in place to make that happen.
+Finding the pumping room or building a makeshift area shouldn’t fall on your shoulders.
+Instead, ask your boss or HR staff about what arrangements are in place to make that happen.

 I emailed my HR staff one week before returning about leaving a key to the room on my desk.
-I also called one of my co-workers who happens to use the lactation room, and her run-down helped me get a better sense of what to expect.
+I also called one of my co-workers who also pumps—her run-down helped me get a better sense of what to expect.